kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0293 International passenger transportation.md

 \(e\) Notwithstanding paragraph (d) of this section, air carriers and foreign air carriers shall file and maintain a tariff with the Department to the extent required by 14 CFR 203.4 and other implementing regulations.

-\(f\) Authority for determining what rules are covered by paragraph (d) of this section and for determining the filing format for the tariffs required by pa[[Volume 4/A Economic regulations/0203 Waiver of warsaw convention liability limits and defenses.md#§203.4   Montreal Agreement as part of airline-passenger contract and conditions of carriage.|14 CFR 203.4]]of this section is delegated to the Director of the Office of International Aviation.
+\(f\) Authority for determining what rules are covered by paragraph (d) of this section and for determining the filing format for the tariffs required by paragraph (e) of this section is delegated to the Director of the Office of International Aviation.

 ### §293.11   Required statement.